-5.2.1 Connection via wired network router (preferable)
+5.2.1 Connection via wired network router

-The SMART node has a build in web based configurator.
+The Smart Node (OIC-05) has a build in web based configurator.

-To access the configurator your pc and the SMART node should be connected to the same network.
+To access the configurator your pc and the Smart Node (OIC-05) should be connected to the same network.

 If you do not have a network, you can connect direct, see 5.2.2 Connection without router.